highly-classified/highly-classified/README.md

 ## 🔹 Learning Focus

-I want to learn to build practical ML models for prediction and decision-making
+I'd love to explore AI/ML

-💬 Feel free to reach out if you’d like to share tips on starting out with AI/ML.
+So Feel free to reach out if you’d like to share tips on starting out with AI/ML.

 ---